apache/incubator-datalab/README.md

 ## Backup and Restore <a name="Backup_and_Restore"></a>

-All Data Lab configuration files, keys, certificates, jars, database and logs can be saved to backup file.
+All DataLab configuration files, keys, certificates, jars, database and logs can be saved to backup file.

 Scripts for backup and restore is located in ```datalab_path/tmp/```.
 Default: ```/opt/datalab/tmp/```